SheikhNouman2424/Inventory-store-/README.md

 # Inventory-store-
 This is a basic inventory software that can be used at any offline shop or physical business.
-User friendly and customiable
-Receipt printing system
+User friendly and customiable with Receipt printing system